RC Toulon: History

 Rugby Club Toulonnais was founded on 3 June 1908 as a merger of Étoile Sportive Varoise and members of the Stade Varois, a club based in nearby La Seyne-sur-Mer.
 It took the club 23 years to reach the top of French rugby, when they won the 1931 championship against Lyon Olympique Universitaire (6–3, 2 tries to 1).
 The players were greeted by 30,000 people when they returned from Bordeaux, where the final had been held.

 Toulon remained one of the top French clubs, but they lost four finals scattered over 35 years (1948, 1968, 1971 and 1985).
 The 1985 extra-time defeat by Stade Toulousain left them with many regrets, and playing a spectacular final (36–22) did nothing to alleviate the pain of losing.
 The Red and Black waited only two more years to finally lay their hands on the Bouclier de Brennus, as they defeated Racing at the Parc des Princes.
-The third title came in 1992, against Biarritz Olympique, in Serge Blanco's last match and last chance to win the title.
+The third title came in 1992, against Biarritz Olympique, in Serge Blanco's last match and his last chance to win the title.

 For eight years, Toulon were not particularly successful and were in heavy financial trouble (a 10 million franc deficit) forced the Ligue Nationale de Rugby to demote them to the Second Division in July 2000.
 The club missed an immediate return the next year, going down in the final to Montauban, as only one club was promoted that year.
 It took them five more years to do so as Toulon went on to win the Pro D2 title.
 But despite immense popular support (gates averaged more than 12,000), and much enthusiasm, they managed to win only three games out of 26 and were relegated after only a season.